Approximate Solutions

 When solving equations:

-- first solve for x = something
+- first get it in the form x = something

 - then do any calculations